This example is solved with the data science and machine learning platform Neural Designer. You can follow it step by step using the free trial.

 - The machine learning model appears to facilitate the design of follow-up programs based on the risk profile of the participating women already classified and followed up in a cervical pathology unit.

 - Concerning what we have observed in our study, we can affirm that, in general, artificial neural networks make it possible to propose on-demand a la carte clinical follow-ups according to relevant predictors, improving the quality of the research, minimizing clinical actions on the patients and optimizing the management of resources.
-We must continue to implement their information, increasing the number of data and introducing and assessing more variables that may influence the final prognosis.
+We must continue implementing their information, increasing the data, and introducing and assessing more variables that may influence the final prognosis.

 - Artificial Neural Networks are a powerful tool for analyzing the data set.